 Setting a budget should be your starting point.
 What’s more important is to stick to the plan religiously.
 And this is not so easy to put into practice as it sounds.
-Renovation work doesn’t come cheap.
+Kitchen renovation cost can be expensive and the work doesn’t come cheap.
 Small to medium projects are capped at £3,000-£5,500 while bigger ones range from £17,000 to £60,000.

 You need to find a balance between your wants and the financial resources you have at hand.
 So, before you embark on this journey, do some rough calculations to see what you can afford to alter.

 Next, prioritise the must-haves.
 These are the items you can’t do without - new countertops, wallpapers, dishwasher, you name it.
 On a separate piece of paper, write down the things you would like to buy if there is enough money left.
 We’re talking about stuff that will take your kitchen to another level but that won’t strip it of functionality if not present.

 Then, check prices and see how things go from there.
 Without a clear strategy, you are bound to overspend.
 The biggest problem with that is you might end up with an impractical kitchen and a huge dent in your wallet.
 Both will impact your life in the months to come.

 Your choice will be influenced by your budget and goals.
 If your bank account reads poor balance, it is advisable to go with a light touch-up.
 Some people take personal loans to cover the expenses of their remodels.

 However, the latter option does not appeal to everyone.
 It is in your best interest to avoid credit debt but if the situation calls for it, no one can stop you.

 Here are a few reasons to launch into a partial or full makeover: